TheHive-Project/TheHive4py/docs/examples/alert.md

 ### Add file based observables

-In the previous examples we've seen how to handle simple observables without attachments.
-Next we will create a temporary directory with a dummy file and some dummy content that will represent our file based observable and add it to an alert:
+In the previous examples we've seen how to handle observables without attachments.
+However sometimes we also want to add attachments to an observable not only textual data.
+Fortunately that is supported by TheHive.
+So in the next example let's create a temporary directory with a dummy file and some dummy content that will represent our file based observable and add it to an alert:

 ```python